Breaking Bad (Code)

 tell us if it passes.

-and an indication of who should be declared winner ('X', 'O', or
+parameters: a board and an indication of who should be declared winner

-None): the two parameters form a test case.
+the expected result).
+The two parameters form a test case.

 - Write the code for confirm_result.
 It should test get_winner and print